olivecarambola/logbook/index.md

 This site is merely an attempt at organizing the things I've been writing into a digital scrapbook.
 I write to deal with life, not to create content.
 I certainly don't presume to appeal to a mainstream audience.

+Might be vulgar at times.
 See [About](https://olivecarambola.github.io/logbook/about/) for more fair warnings.

 ![home page quotes](/assets/images/homepagequote.png)